JoosenLi/joosenli/README.md

-# 👋 Hello/你好/Bonjour!
+# 👋 Hi/嗨/Salut!

 <span style="font-size:1.15em">

-I am a **PhD student in the [MIND Team](https://github.com/mind-inria) at CEA / Inria**, focusing on advanced methods for **functional brain MRI**.
+I am a **PhD student in the [MIND Team](https://github.com/mind-inria) at CEA / Inria**, focusing on advanced methods for **brain functional MRI**.

-My research centers on **deep learning for accelerated whole-brain, high-resolution functional MRI reconstruction**, with a particular emphasis on combining **self-supervised learning and transfer learning with physical modeling of MRI reconstruction**.
+My research centers on **deep learning for ultra high field whole-brain, high-resolution functional MRI reconstruction**, with a particular emphasis on combining **self-supervised learning and transfer learning with physical modeling of fMRI reconstruction**.

 </span>